amar528/amar528.github.io/leetcode-75/README.md

 ### 643 - Maximum Average Subarray

-Initial try brute force While loop with max so far sliding window times out - O(n * k) Sliding window - get sum 0 - k.
-Keep presum and postsum total until greater max is found.
-Remember to reset the pre/post sum totals
+Sliding window - get initial window sum 0 - k.
+Keep pre_sum and post_sum total until greater max is found.
+Remember to reset the pre/post sum totals if we find a greater value shift left and right pointers of the window by 1
-900ms beats 41%/97%
+848ms beats 96%/99%

 ### 1456 - Max Num of Vowels in Given Substring Length